aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 14. You can take a look at all the other configuration options and explore them if you want but for now leave them all default and hit **Next**.

+16. Kinesis Firehose buffers incoming records before delivering them to your S3 bucket.
+Set **Buffer size*** to 1 MB and **Buffer interval** to 60 seconds.
+This is to make sure data is delivered to S3 as quick as possible.

-15. Scroll down to IAM role.
+17. Scroll down to IAM role.
 This is the Identity and Access Manamgenent role that you need to specify to give Kinesis the appropriate permissions it needs to access your S3 bucket and any other resources it may need.
 Click **Create new or choose**.

-16. This will open up a new tab like the one below where you can create a new IAM role.
+18. This will open up a new tab like the one below where you can create a new IAM role.
 Select **Allow**.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/10.png" /></p>

-17. You should be redirected back to the tab where you are configuring your Kinesis Firehose stream.
+19. You should be redirected back to the tab where you are configuring your Kinesis Firehose stream.
 Review your configuration settings and finally select **Create delivery stream**.
 You should now see your newly created stream on the Kinesis Firehose dashboard.
 It will take a minute or two to create, but once it says the status is active you can click into it to find details.

 <a id="TaskUnity"></a>
 [[Top](#Top)]

 ## Task 4: Integrating AWS with Unity

-Now that you have your data storage and ingestion mechanism, it is time to create a sample project in Unity that you will begin integrating your analytics pipeline with.
+Now that you have your API Gateway set up, your data storage in place, and your ingestion mechanism, it is time to create a sample project in Unity that you will begin integrating your analytics pipeline with.

 1. **Click** the 3D Beginner Complete Project from the following link: https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner and find the **Project Materials**, as shown in the screenshot below.